 The music and garden aficionados would enjoy a visit to Żelazowa Wola, the birthplace of Frederic Chopin.
-There is a museum with some memorabilia and an amazing park originally designed before WWII.
-You can walk between the yellow Frederic Chopin roses or cross a bridge called: Mazurka.
-The park is also full of music coming from speakers skilfully hidden in the greenery.
-Additionally, in summer, every Sunday there are open air concerts.
+There is a museum with some memorabilia and an amazing park originally designed before WWII and meticulously restored to its former glory for the Frederick Chopin birthday anniversary in 2010.
+You can walk between the yellow Frederic Chopin roses (you can see on the photograph or cross a bridge called: Mazurka.
+The park is also full of music coming from speakers skillfully hidden in the greenery.

 The Nieborów palace and Arkadia park will appeal to people interested in elegant country living and ambitious landscape creations of the aristocracy.
 The majestic stair case of the palace is worth seeing as it is fully decorated with blue and white tiles from Holland.
 It is said that every tile shows a different scene!
 While Arkadia, since its beginnings in the 18th century, has been considered one of finest sentimental and English-styled parks in Poland.

 A short stay in Łowicz is an opportunity to explore the folklore traditions of Mazovia.
 For example colourful paper cut–outs used for house decorating and distinctive patterns of the traditional costumes.
 The local museum and souvenir shops are the best opportunity to get a proper view on the subject!